scylladb/scylladb/docs/using-scylla/local-secondary-indexes.rst

 .. note::

-   When the same table has both LSI and GSI, Scylla will automatically use the right Index for each query.
+   When the same table has both LSI and GSI, ScyllaDB will automatically use the right Index for each query.

 When should you use a Local Secondary Index ...........................................